In this article

 The first step is a Newly Diagnosed Support meeting, where we meet with parents/carers to help them understand their child’s diagnosis, identify goals, and learn more about accessing services.

-Early Intervention Consultants can support parents and carers at home with strategies for their child’s development, including sleeping, toileting, social development and play skills, as well as Positive Behaviour Support and practical ideas to help children make the transition to preschool and school.
+Early Years Consultants can support parents and carers at home with strategies for their child’s development, including sleeping, toileting, social development and play skills, as well as Positive Behaviour Support and practical ideas to help children make the transition to preschool and school.

 Further supports include home visits from a consultant who will work with parents/carers to model strategies that can be used when teaching their child play and social skills, including turn-taking, waiting and sharing.